 1 cup red onions, diced small for veggie burgers

 1 Tbsp Siracha, Frank’s (or other) hot pepper sauce, plus more for serving

 1 15 oz can of beans (Cannellini, Great Northern, or black beans), rinsed and drained

 Make a mini flax egg by combining the flaxseed meal with 1 1/2 tablespoons of water and mixing it well.
 Set aside but stir every once and a while as you go on with the recipe.
 It will thicken as it rests.

 Next, in the same frying pan, heat 2 tablespoons of olive oil over medium high heat.
 Add the remaining cup of diced red onion and cook for about 5-10 minutes, until soft.
 Then, stir in the hot pepper flakes.
 Continue cooking until the onion is lightly browned, about 5 more minutes.
-Stir in the tomato paste until well incorporated.
+Stir in the tomato paste until well incorporated and cook for a moment or two.
 Then, add the hot sauce and salt, and mix well.

 Add the shredded carrots and continue cooking, stirring occasionally.
 Adjust the heat as you go so the onion mixture doesn’t burn.
 When everything is fragrant and well done, add 1 tablespoon of apple cider vinegar and stir until the bottom of the pan is dry.